 Hyde Park has an enormous number of statues, fountains and memorials, so it pays to do a little pre-planning.
 One of the park’s most famous memorials is the fountain dedicated to Diana, Princess of Wales.
 A striking contemporary piece fashioned from Cornish granite, the cascading water offers the perfect soundtrack for a moment of quiet contemplation.
 The 7 July Memorial is another of the park’s most poignant pieces, honouring the victims of the 2005 London bombings.
 Visitors can wander through the 52 stainless steel pillars, reading the moving inscriptions on each.
 Of the many statues spread across the park, the statue of Achilles is probably the most famous.
 The towering bronze was the first statue to be installed in the park in 1822, and commemorates the 1st Duke of Wellington, Arthur Wellesley.

 Located at western end of Hyde Park, Kensington Gardens was originally part of the park, forming King Henry VIII’s enormous hunting grounds.
-One of London’s most important royal residences, Kensington Palace is the official home of TRH The Duke and Duchess of Cambridge and their family, and is where Queen Victoria spent her childhood.
+Kensington Palace is one of London’s most important royal homes.
+TRH the Prince and Princess of Wales lived here until 2022, when the family moved to Windsor, and it remains their official London residence.
 There’s plenty to explore both inside the palace and in the gorgeous grounds, from the State Apartments and the King’s Gallery to the romantic Sunken Garden and manicured Formal Gardens.